hansenrl/ece497/MiniProject01/README.txt

 use at least one analog in (read a voltage?)
  - reads an analog voltage from a potentiometer to control duty cycle handle a ^C interrupt
- - stops the LED pwm and exits the program
+ - stops the LED PWM and exits the program